 Considering the average person spends over 90,000 hours at work in their lifetime, the happiness and well being of employees is fundamental to their quality of life.
-Being unhappy at work can greatly increase the risk of mental illness as well as affecting family life and personal fulfilment.
+Being unhappy at work can greatly increase the risk of mental illness as well as affecting family life and personal fulfillment.

-When looking for a job, the majority of people want to find interesting work, a good salary and a healthy work-life balance.
+When looking for a job, the majority of people want to find interesting work, a good salary, and a healthy work-life balance.
 Unfortunately, it can be difficult to find a job that ticks all these boxes and as a result, only 23% of British people are happy in their jobs.

 A job demands a lot of time, has a large impact on a person’s identity and also their health.
-Often, people get caught up in wanting to achieve their professional goals and whilst this isn’t always a bad thing, keeping up with the demands of a job should not be at the expense of your mental or physical health.
+Often, people get caught up in wanting to achieve their professional goals, and whilst this isn’t always a bad thing, keeping up with the demands of a job should not be at the expense of your mental or physical health.